How can we help you today?

 Common reasons you’re seeing a 400 Bad Request error message

 Most 400 Bad Request errors come from a small set of issues.
-In many cases, the error appears because something about the request doesn’t match what the server expects.
+In many cases, the error message appears because something about the request does not match what the server expects.
+These common causes usually start in the browser, the URL, the network connection, or the file being sent to the website.

 The most common causes include: